Pavel Zelenoy: Military career

-Retired in 1870 and served on commercial vessels.
-Participant of the Russo-Turkish War (1877–1878), Zelenoy commanded a squadron of minelayers and was in charge for the transfer of Russian troops from the seaports of the Sea of Marmara to Russia.
-In 1882 was promoted to the rank of rear-admiral.
+Zelenoy retired in 1870 and served on commercial vessels.
+He took part in the Russo-Turkish War between 1877 and 1878, commanding a squadron of minelayers.
+He was in charge for the transfer of Russian troops from the seaports of the Sea of Marmara to Russia.
+In 1882 he was promoted to the rank of rear-admiral.

 Administrative career

-In 1882-1885 - Governor of Taganrog, in 1885-1898 - Governor of Odessa, since 1898 - honorary trustee of the board of trustees of Empress Maria's foundations.
-In 1891 promoted to the rank of lieutenant-general at the Admiralty.
-In 1902 promoted to the rank of admiral.
+Between 1882 and 1885 Zelenoy was Governor of Taganrog, and then Governor of Odessa from 1885 until 1898.
+In 1898 Zelenoy was appointed an honorary trustee of the board of trustees of the Office of the Institutions of Empress Maria.
+In 1891 he was promoted to the rank of lieutenant-general at the Admiralty, and in 1902 promoted to the rank of admiral.